giga-sec/gigaSec-Tech-Notes/3. Notes/Linked List.md

 My understanding:
-The elements of a linked list can be anywhere in the memory and they can be linked to each other through the usage of nodes.
+The elements of a linked list can be anywhere in the memory and they can be linked to each other through the usage of pointers.
 For instance, we have `1` in address 0x135, then we have `2` in address 0x485

 The good and bad of Linked List: